Motion by curvature and large deviations for an interface dynamics on $\mathbb{Z}^2$: Change of measures

 for an error term $\eta(H_t)$ satisfying $|\eta(H_t)| \leq \|\nabla^2 H_t\|_\infty$.
 Recalling:

 we find that the bulk term~\eqref{eq_def_bulk_term} can be written as follows:

 where $\eta'(H_t)$ is bounded by a constant depending on $H_t$ and its derivatives.
-The first and third sums above are bounded by $|V(\gamma^N)|/N$, which is typically bounded with $N$ for nice curves in $\e$.
+The first and third sums above are bounded by $|V(\gamma^N)|/N$, which we expect to be bounded with $N$ at each time for typical trajectories under the contour dynamics on $E([0,T],\e)$ (see Proposition~\ref{prop_short_time_existence_of_weak_solution}).
 At first glance however, the second sum in the first line of~\eqref{eq_bulk_avant_affinage_pour_forcage_volumique} appears to be of order $|V(\gamma^N)|$.
-To prove that it is in fact also of order 1 in $N$, we shall use the link with the SSEP in each region of $\gamma^N$ to perform integration by parts.
-Let us more generally set out how to compute~\eqref{eq_bulk_avant_affinage_pour_forcage_volumique}.\\
+To prove that it is in fact also of order 1 in $N$, we use the link with the SSEP in each region of $\gamma^N$ to perform integration by parts.
+This link is also used to compute the other terms~\eqref{eq_bulk_avant_affinage_pour_forcage_volumique}.\\

-To compute~\eqref{eq_bulk_avant_affinage_pour_forcage_volumique} and interpret the summand in terms of tangent vectors as in Lemma~\ref{lemm_partieSSEP_calcul_micro}, the idea is to split $V(\gamma^N)$ into four pieces, essentially corresponding to the four regions of $\gamma^N$.
-This is done to map the dynamics inside each region onto an exclusion process as in Section~\ref{sec_heuristics}.
-Through this mapping, $c_x(\gamma^N),\epsilon_x(\gamma^N)$ can be expressed only in terms of the local edge states $\xi_{x+{\bf e}^-_x},\xi_x$ inside each region.
-Mirroring similar results for the SSEP, these $\xi_\cdot$ are then replaced by local averages thanks to a replacement lemma-type result, Lemma~\ref{lemm_Replacement_lemma_sec_mart}.
-Inside each region, these averages are then rewritten as components of the microscopic tangent vector ${\bf t}^{\epsilon N}_\cdot$ (defined in~\eqref{eq_def_t_epsilonN_x}), which allows one to cover a region-independent expression.\\
+To compute~\eqref{eq_bulk_avant_affinage_pour_forcage_volumique} we are going to split $V(\gamma^N)$ into four pieces, essentially corresponding to the four regions of $\gamma^N$.
+In each region the mapping with the SSEP of Section~\ref{sec_heuristics} will be used to express $c_x(\gamma^N),\epsilon_x(\gamma^N)$ in terms of the local edge states $\xi_{x+{\bf e}^-_x},\xi_x$.
+Mirroring similar results for the SSEP, these $\xi_\cdot$ will then replaced by local averages thanks to a replacement lemma-type result, Lemma~\ref{lemm_Replacement_lemma_sec_mart}.
+For points in each region at 1-distance at least $\epsilon$ from the poles, these averages will be rewritten as components of the microscopic tangent vector ${\bf t}^{\epsilon N}_\cdot$ (defined in~\eqref{eq_def_t_epsilonN_x}), which will allow us below to recover a region-independent expression.\\

 For $1\leq k \leq 4$, consider thus the set $V_k(\gamma^N)\subset V(\gamma^N)$ containing all vertices from $R_k$ to $L_{k+1}$ (comprised), see Figure~\ref{fig_flip_x_epsilon}, with $L_{k+1} := L_1$ if $k=4$.
-Then $V_k$ is included in region $k$ of $\gamma^N$, and:
+Then $V_k$ is included in region $k$ of $\gamma^N$ and: